Master of Science in Building Technology

 Subjects and Credit Units

-A minimum of 66 units of coursework, 42 of which must be H-level graduate credits, is required.
+A minimum of 66 units of graduate-level coursework is required.
 Credit received for thesis (4.THG) registration does not count toward this minimum.

 Subjects to be taken include: